slp-ntua/slp-lab3-prep/README.md

-Preparatory Lab for NTUA Speech and Language Processing Course.
+Preparatory Lab for NTUA Speech and Language Processing course.

 ## Prerequisites
 The project requires **Python 3**.